heygrady/react-redux-notes/redux-sagas-todos.md

 #### You can import and run app sagas
 We're treating our sagas similarly to reducers.
 The [`src/store/reducers.js`](https://github.com/davezuko/react-redux-starter-kit/blob/master/src/store/reducers.js) file is where you'd import a reducer that all of your app would use.
 Otherwise you'd import reducers within your route.
 The starter kit calls them "sync reducers" because they are loaded synchronously as the app loads.
 "Async reducers" are loaded in a route, asynchronously.
 We're going to copy that format and load our "sync sagas" in the `src/store/sagas.js` file.
 You might refer to these types of reducers and sagas as "app sagas" because they're loaded at the app level.
 As opposed to "route" sagas and reducers which are loaded at the route level.

+Here we're pretending that we have some sagas available that we'd like to import app-wide.

 ```js
 // ... snippet from src/store/sagas.js